mjvo/vms346s/content/schedule.md

 menu: "main"
 ---

 Specific readings and themes are subject to revision at the instructor’s discretion, so check back often for the most up-to-date information.
+Unless otherwise indicated or linked, readings can be found on Sakai.

-_The schedule will also be updated throughout the semester with optional events and opportunities of interest on the theme of medicine and culture._
+_The schedule will also be updated throughout the semester with optional events and opportunities of interest on the theme of medicine and culture.
+These are marked in <span style="color:purple;">purple</span>._

 ## Schedule (through February 20)